janet-lang/janet/README.md

 [![Build Status](https://travis-ci.org/bakpakin/dst.svg?branch=master)](https://travis-ci.org/bakpakin/dst)
 [![Appveyor Status](https://ci.appveyor.com/api/projects/status/32r7s2skrgm9ubva?svg=true)](https://ci.appveyor.com/project/bakpakin/dst)

-Dst is a general purpose functional programming language and bytecode interpreter.
+Dst is a functional and imperative programming language and bytecode interpreter.
 The syntax resembles lisp (and the language does inherit a lot from lisp), but lists are replaced by other data structures with better utility and performance (arrays, tables, structs, tuples).
 The language can also easily bridge to native code, and supports abstract datatypes